SlapBot/reposter/README.md

 ## Why?

-Its one of the first pieces of software I wrote (back in 2017) when I was introduced to Python and wanted to manage social media of one of my
+Its one of the first pieces of software I wrote (back in 2017) when I was introduced to Python and wanted to manage social media handles of one of my
 Open Source Project - [Stephanie](github.com/slapbot/stephanie-va) which was programmed to make automated posts in its Facebook Page at [Stephanie - Facebook Page](https://www.facebook.com/Stephanie.VA17/).